dsccommunity/DscWorkshop/Exercises/Task2/Exercise1.md

 To kick off a new build, the script ```build.ps1``` is going to be used.
 Whether or not you are in a build pipeline, the build script will create all artifacts in your current environment.

-After completing this task, you have a gone through the build process for all artifacts that are required for a DSC pull server scenario (on-prem or Azure).
+After completing this task, you have gone through the build process for all artifacts that are required for a DSC pull server scenario (on-prem or Azure).

 > ## Note: Remember to check the [prerequisites](../CheckPrereq.ps1) first.
 You can just call the script `../CheckPrereq.ps1` to start the Pester tests that will check your system against the requirements.